MSALI571/Hello-Worlds/README.md

 Hello everyone
-I am interested to learn javascript concepts thats why I joined the courseera
+I am interested to learn javascript concepts thats why I joined the courseera for creating the webapplication